ytdl-org/youtube-dl/README.md

     --extract-audio          convert video files to audio-only files (requires ffmpeg and ffprobe)
-    --audio-format FORMAT    "best", "aac" or "mp3"; best by default
+    --audio-format FORMAT    "best", "aac" or "mp3"; best by default --audio-quality QUALITY  ffmpeg audio bitrate specification, 128k by default -k, --keep-video         keeps the video file on disk after the post- processing; the video is erased by default

 ## FAQ